Felixhuangsiling/dora-robomaster/README.md

-# robomaster-dora
+# Dora-Robomaster
-A project with the goal of using Dora to power up RoboMaster.
+A project with the goal of using Dora to power up a RoboMaster S1.